ben-razor/casper-get-started/3-multi-signature/README.md

 > Demonstrate key management concepts by modifying the client in the Multi-Sig tutorial to address one of the additional scenarios

+Screenshots from during the task are included at the bottom of this document.

 ### Keys Manager Contract

 To find out more about keys we work through the [Keys Manager Tutorial](https://docs.casperlabs.io/en/latest/dapp-dev-guide/tutorials/multi-sig/contract.html).